mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/apply-or-remove-outlook-web-app-mailbox-policy.md

 ---

-# Apply or remove an Outlook on the web mailbox policy on a mailbox in Exchange Online for Outlook on the web and the new Outlook for Windows
+# Apply or remove mailbox policy on a mailbox in Exchange Online for Outlook on the web and the new Outlook for Windows

 Assigning an Outlook on the web mailbox policy to a mailbox controls the Outlook on the web (formerly known as Outlook Web App) and new Outlook for Windows experience for the user.
 You can apply Outlook on the web mailbox policies to one or more mailboxes or remove the policy assignments in the Exchange admin center (EAC) or Exchange Online PowerShell.